 A dark and shadowy jungle sets the perfect tone for what is consistently one of our favorite Halloween events in the country!

 Howl-O-Scream, located at Busch Gardens Tampa, is a separately ticketed event that runs nineteen select nights between September 22, 2017 and October 29, 2017, every Friday, Saturday, Sunday as well as the last three Thursdays of October.
 Of note, this year the event will not be offered on Halloween night itself.
-In its 17th year, Halloween Horror Nights features seven different haunted houses – two of which are brand new for 2017 while the other five are back again from previous years, five scare zones, a live show as well as all of your favorite Busch Gardens Tampa thrill rides, including Montu, Kumba and Falcon’s Fury.
+In its 17th year, Howl-O-Scream features seven different haunted houses – two of which are brand new for 2017 while the other five are back again from previous years, five scare zones, a live show as well as all of your favorite Busch Gardens Tampa thrill rides, including Montu, Kumba and Falcon’s Fury.

 Haunts which return unchanged from the previous year will be duplicated from our 2016 review.

 Demented Dimensions aims to be the literal portal into some of the most warped and devilish dark worlds outside of our own.
 Oftentimes, this sort of disjointed collection of themes is difficult to pull off effectively- but boy did Howl-O-Scream succeed.

 From the moment you step foot into the dilapidated Sterling Manor, it’s clear that we’ve crossed over into another dimension.
 And with each turn we take, we jump from one wicked world to another.
 Some may even be familiar stories from our own world, with a fresh, dark twist.

 Demented Dimensions is a sort of tour de force of Busch Gardens Tampa’s scenic talents.
 Each scene is completely different from the one before it, yet the attention to detail and high quality decor remains constant throughout.

 This Haunt takes what on paper sounds like a disjointed clip show and turns it into a flowering attraction that is easily among Howl-O-Scream’s best.